-\paragraph{Update.} The update of already stored data involves the (potentially partial) update of stored data as well as the possible update of associated \dhrs{}.
-In the scope of this paper, we define that \dhr{}s of the update request supersede \dhr{}s supplied with the create request and earlier updates\footnote{Other semantics, e.g., combining old and new \dhr{}s, can be realized by slightly adapting the update procedure of \name{}.}.
-We thus process update requests the same way as create requests (as it is often done in cloud storage systems).
-Whenever an update request needs to change the target node(s) of stored data (due to changes in supplied \dhrs{}), the responsible node has to update its relay store.
+\textbf{Update.} The update of already stored data involves the (potentially partial) update of stored data as well as the possible update of associated \dhrs{}.
+In the scope of this paper, we define that \dhr{}s of the update request supersede \dhr{}s supplied with the create request and earlier updates.
+Other semantics, e.g., combining old and new \dhr{}s, can be realized by slightly adapting the update procedure of \name{}.
+Consequently, we process update requests the same way as create requests (as it is often done in cloud storage systems).
+Whenever an update request needs to change the target node of stored data (due to changes in supplied \dhrs{}), the responsible node has to update its relay store.
 Furthermore, the update request needs to be applied to the data (currently stored at the old target node).
 To this end, the responsible node instructs the old target node to move the data to the new target node.
 The new target node applies the update to the data, locally stores the result, and acknowledges the successful update to coordinator and responsible node and the responsible node updates the relay information.
 As updates for data without \dhr{}s are directly sent to the responsible node, the performance of native requests is not impaired compared to an unmodified system.

-\paragraph{Delete.} In \name{}, delete requests are processed analogously to read requests.
-The delete request is sent to the responsible node of the key that should be deleted.
-If the responsible node itself stores the data, it deletes the data as in an unmodified cloud storage system.
+\textbf{Delete.} Delete requests are processed analogously to read requests: The delete request is sent to the responsible node for the key that should be deleted.
+If the responsible node itself stores the data, it deletes the data as in an unmodified system.
 In contrast, if it only stores a reference to the data, it deletes the reference and forwards the delete request to the target.
-The target deletes the data and informs the coordinator about the successful termination of the query.
-We defer a discussion of recovering from failures during this process to Section \ref{sec:failure-recovery}.
+The target deletes the data and informs the coordinator about the successful deletion.
+We defer a discussion of recovering from delete failures to Section \ref{sec:failure-recovery}.